mdgriffith/style-elements/README.md

 # Simplifying css for elm

-It's easy to write _valid_ CSS that is still broken and frustrating.
-What if we could just make frustrating CSS styles not expressible?

-That's the aim of `style-elements` library.
-To give you the tools to write styles that are intuitive and robust, while still being productive and expressive.
+The aim of `style-elements` library is to give you the tools to write styles that are intuitive and robust, while still being productive and expressive.
 To make styles that don't break.

 And while we're at it, it wouldn't hurt to have built in support for `animations`, `transitions`, and `media queries` too.

-Maybe styling can actually be _fun_ now.

 #### Create a stylesheet